cityuis/qable/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ableco/qable-cucumber.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ableco/qable.

+## Copyright

+Copyright (c) 2017 Able.co.
+See LICENSE for further details.